monistode/ISA-docs/RISC_register.md

 `%REG1 = %REG2 - %REG3`

+Reset the flag register, then set the `CF` to 1 if the result is negative, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 ### MUL `%REG1, %REG2, %REG3`
 `001010` - 2 bytes

 Multiply items from the `%REG2` register and register `%REG3`, and puts the result into `%REG1`

 `%REG1 = %REG2 * %REG3`

+Reset the flag register, The CF and OF are set when the result cannot fit in the operands size.

 ### DIV `%REG1, %REG2, %REG3`
 `001011` - 2 bytes